cs4241-21a/a3-persistence/README.md

     - Owner: User
     - Content: string
     - Reviewers: [uuid]
-    - Comments: Comment

 - User
     - Id: uuid
     - Name: string
     - Email: string

-- Comment
+- Comment (belongs to Board)
     - Id: uuid
+    - Board: BoardId
     - Author: User
     - Content: string

 User Flow:
-1. Login to the application with gmail
+1. Login to the application with github
 2. Homepage with options to view recent boards or create a new one
     a. recent boards are all ones that you've created sorted by updated_at